El Cuatrero: Consejo Mundial de Lucha Libre (2014–2021)

-Independent circuit (2014–current)
+Independent circuit (2014–present)

 While working for CMLL, Cuatrero, like all CMLL workers, is allowed to take independent circuit work on days he is not booked for a show or appearance by CMLL.
-On February 19, 2017, Cuatrero and Sansón unsuccessfully challenged Black Terry and Negro Navarro for the CMLL Arena Coliseo Tag Team Championship on a Lucha Memes show in Puebla.
+On February 19 2017, Cuatrero and Sansón unsuccessfully challenged Black Terry and Negro Navarro for the CMLL Arena Coliseo Tag Team Championship on a Lucha Memes show in Puebla.
 NGD also successfully defended the Mexican National Trios Championship against Los Kamikazes del Aire (Alas de Acero, Aramis, and Iron Kid) at a subsequent Lucha Memes show.

 As part of CMLL's collaboration with The Crash Lucha Libre, Nueva Generación Dinamita has appeared on several The Crash shows over the years.
 In their initial appearance for The Crash, Nueva Generación Dinamita lost to La Rebelión Amarilla (Bestia 666, Jacob Fatu and Mecha Wolf 450).
 The team returned to The Crash for their VII Anniversary Show, where they lost to Los Lucha Bros (Penta El 0M and The King) in a match for The Crash Tag Team Championship that also included Reno Scum (Adam Thornstowe and Luster the Legend).
 They returned to The Crash in December 2018, losing to Bestia 666 and Garza Jr. in the main event.
 In 2019, Cuatrero and Sansón worked an extended storyline against Los Traumas (Trauma I and Trauma II) in The Crash.
-In June Sansón was forced to team up with Trauma I to face Cuatrero and Trauma I in a relevos increíbles ("incredible pairs" match), where the regular partners refused to wrestle against each other.
+In June, Sansón was forced to team up with Trauma I to face Cuatrero and Trauma I in a relevos increíbles ("incredible pairs" match), where the regular partners refused to wrestle against each other.
 In the end, Sansón and Trauma I won after Trauma II hit El Cuatrero during the match.
 This was followed by a tag team match where NGD defeated Los Traumas by disqualification as part of their ongoing storyline.

 On June 16, 2019, Cuatrero, Forastero, and Sansón appeared at International Wrestling Revolution Group's annual Festival de las Máscaras show.
 The trio defeated their cousin Máscara Año 2000 Jr., who was teamed up with Capo del Sur and Capo del Norte.

+Femicide case and prosecution

+On March 4, 2023, CMLL wrestler Stephanie Vaquer filed a domestic violence criminal complaint against Reyes, who had worked with her in the past for Consejo Mundial de Lucha Libre (CMLL).
+According to the complaint, Cuatrero forced onto her by choking her and throwing her against a wall.
+On March 9, CMLL released a statement stating that they "energetically condemn any form of violence against women and reiterate our commitment to promote a life free of violence and harassment in our staff and attendees to our arenas."
+On March 10, after a show for AAA in the city of Aguascalientes, Reyes was arrested on an arrest warrant in Mexico City and charged with attempted femicide and domestic violence.
+Although he was denied parole in June 2024, he was released in March 2025, pending the further prosecution of Reyes by the prosecutor's office of Mexico City.
+A rumored motion of forgiveness from Vaquer was vigorously denied by the office.